Busseun/LITA-Class-project-/README.md

 Average = Avif
 Minimum = Minif
 count = countif
 If you are calculating for certain people Sumif, Count if. click on any of the item depending on what you want to do, Right click and sort A- Z. Any operation in bracket is your optional Microsoft Excel is used to clean data, explore and visualize data hidden. it is used to analyze data meaningfully and risk.
+In Excelwe have conditional functions, they are If,Ifs,AND, Switch,Or,Xor etc, this can be found under logical function.
+Transaction Category (you can find them under function Argument) e.g if text < 20 " low" "medium") Enter =  Switch = If text < =20 " low", if text < =50) Enter.
+##Text cleaning
+A tamper sand join text together, if you are using 2 words/ text.
+There are 3 different cleaning Text:-
+i. cartinate
+ii. concartinate
+iii.
+Text join.
+There are 2 tables in Excel function lookup on look up tables
+- Exact
+- Appropriate